Pricing strategy: Creaming or skimming

 Price skimming occurs when goods are priced higher so that fewer sales are needed to break even.
-Selling a product at a high price, sacrificing high sales to gain a high profit is therefore "skimming" the market.
-Skimming is usually employed to reimburse the cost of investment of the original research into the product: commonly used in electronic markets when a new range, such as DVD players, are firstly sold at a high price.
+Selling a product at a high price, and sacrificing high sales to gain a high profit is therefore "skimming" the market.
+Skimming is usually employed to reimburse the cost of investment of the original research into the product: commonly used in electronic markets when a new range, such as DVD players, are first sold at a high price.
 This strategy is often used to target "early adopters" of a product or service.
 Early adopters generally have a relatively lower price sensitivity—this can be attributed to: their need for the product outweighing their need to economize; a greater understanding of the product's value; or simply having a higher disposable income.

 This strategy is employed only for a limited duration to recover most of the investment made to build the product.
 To gain further market share, a seller must use other pricing tactics such as economy or penetration.
 This method can have some setbacks as it could leave the product at a high price against the competition.

 Decoy pricing

 Method of pricing where the seller offers at least three products, and where two of them have a similar or equal price.
-The two products with the similar prices should be the most expensive ones, and one of the two should be less attractive than the other.
+The two products with similar prices should be the most expensive ones, and one of the two should be less attractive than the other.
 This strategy will make people compare the options with similar prices; as a result, sales of the more attractive high-priced item will increase.